miyurusankalpa/IPv6-dns-server/README.md

 * Usability: Logout or delete cookies
 * Aggressive mode: Errors on some pages

+## AWS ELB Classic

+* Test domains: N/A
+* IPv6 Type: Unicast
+* Coverage: Some Domains+Only on Aggressive mode.
+* Usability: Unstable
+* Aggressive mode: Yes, but need to manually uncomment it in code.

 # How does this work

 One thing this app does is use only the DNS data returned by the DNS provider to synthesize the requests.